JinLi711/Protein-Structures/README.md

 ### Neural Network Set Up

-This is the deep neural network that I tried to build:
+This is the deep neural network that is built in this repository:

 ![2017 Deep Residual Network](https://github.com/JinLi711/Protein-Structures/blob/master/record_files/research/images/journal.pcbi.1005324.g001.PNG)

-Note that `L` is the sequence length, which can be arbitrary, and `n` is the number of features learned from the convnet.
+Note that `L` is the sequence length, which can be arbitrary, and `n` is the number of features learned from the deep convolutional neural network.

-[Here](https://github.com/JinLi711/Protein-Structures/blob/master/tertiary_structure_prediction/visualization/model_visualization/chosen_plots/graph_run%3D.png) is a tensorboard visualization of the created model.
+[Here](DeepProteinPred/visualization/model_visualization/chosen_plots/graph_run.png) is a tensorboard visualization of the created model.
 Note that this has a few differences from the above model (see [Acknowledgements](https://github.com/JinLi711/Protein-Structures#acknowledgements)).